rasky/g64drive/README.md

  * Support 64drive HW1 and HW2
  * Upload and download data from any available bank
  * Transparent byteswapping (with autodetection from ROM header)
- * Transparent CIC detection when uploading a ROM
+ * Transparent CIC detection when uploading a ROM, or later at any time
  * Can specify sizes and offsets in decimal, hex, or even kilobytes/megabytes
  * CTRL+C clean shutdown during upload/download -- doesn't need to power-cycle 64drive after it
  * Shipped as static binary, very easy to install on any Linux and macOS system